Snow warning for North and South Islands, Aucklanders told to watch out for deluge

 A cold blast is set to bring snow to state highways and alpine passes throughout the country, with MetService forecasting snow showers for both the North and South Islands.

-And heavy rain is set to lash the top of the North Island, with the MetService posting an orange heavy rain warning for the top of the North Island.
+And heavy rain is set to lash the top of the North Island, with the MetService posting an orange heavy rain warning.

-Auckland and the Coromandel is also being told to watch out for a deluge.
+Auckland and the Coromandel are being told to watch out for a deluge.

 The heaviest snowfalls are set to affect North Island roads.

-Between 6cm and 10cm of snow is forecast for the Napier-Taupo Road (State Highway 5) and the Desert Road (SH1) from 5pm on Monday until 3am on Tuesday.
+Between 6cm and 10cm of snow is forecast for the Napier-Taupo Rd (State Highway 5) and the Desert Road (SH1), from 5pm on Monday until 3am on Tuesday.

 In Canterbury, snow showers are set to affect highways until Tuesday afternoon.